-Cost per credit hour for 12 hours or more\$ 359 Cost per credit hour for less than 12 hours\$ 396 Course exemption examination fee \$30 Credit by Examination per credit hour \$55
+Cost per credit hour for 12 hours or more \$370

+Cost per credit hour for less than 12 hours \$408

+Course exemption examination fee

+Credit by Examination per credit hour

 FEES (Fees may be subject to change.
-Check with the program chair for the most up to date information)
+Check with the program chair for the mos t up to date information)

-General fee (per credit hour) \$22
+General fee (per credit hour) \$30

 Application (non-refundable) \$25

-Housing - damage/breakage fee (refundable deposit charged
+Housing - damage/breakage fee (refundable deposit charged d

 to those living in college housing only) \$100

 I.D. replacement fee \$10

-Matriculation (non-refundable) \$60
+Matriculation (non-refundable)

+Student Health Insurance

+Prorated for Spring and Summer start students

+See page 64 for waiver information

+The most current information will be on the website.
 Clinical program fees vary by program.
-The most current information will be on the website.